Intlo Deyyam Nakem Bhayam: Cast

+Production

+Arundhati was initially considered to play one of the heroines.

 Soundtrack

 Music composed by Sai Karthik.
 Music released on Junglee Audio Company.

 Release

 The Hindu wrote that "Most performances are loud and perfunctory.
 One sees Brahmanandam after long and he doesn’t disappoint.
 Drushyam girl Kruthika deserved better than this outing.
 It’s high time Allari Naresh moved beyond these templates".
 Sify gave the film aratinf of one-and-three-quarters out of five stars and wrote that "Intlo Deyyam Nakem Bhayam is a formulaic horror-comedy that smells of putrid sequences from start to the end.
 Second half of the movie tests the patience".